elastic/elasticsearch-py/docs/reference/esql-query-builder.md

     return client.esql.query(query=str(query), params=[name])
 ```

 Here the part of the query in which the untrusted data needs to be inserted is replaced with a parameter, which in ES|QL is defined by the question mark.
-In Python the parameter is given as `E("?")` so that it is treated as an expression and not as a literal string.
+When using Python expressions, the parameter must be given as `E("?")` so that it is treated as an expression and not as a literal string.

 The list of values given in the `params` argument to the query endpoint are assigned in order to the parameters defined in the query.